jeffery-fonda/EE324/README.md

 # EE324
-Assignments from WSU's EE324 Class
+Assignments from WSU's EE324 Class Fall 2017

 Feel free to reference any code found in these files.
 Some of it works, some of it doesn't.
 Remember, copying is cheating, try to understand the code and adapt to your needs.